Word@Work, Let God's Word energise your working day!

 Blessed are the meek, for they will inherit the earth.
 (NIVUK)

-"Winning the earth" has been the military ambition of many would-be world rulers.
+‘Gaining the world’ (Mark 8:36) has been the military ambition of many would-be world rulers.
 Their method has been conquest by force; gaining ground by shedding blood.
-And, to an extent, they are successful; but eventually they die or are deposed and others come to claim their empires.
-By contrast, this statement by Jesus is a radically different concept.
-The word 'meek' is not often used in common English any more, and is often confused with 'weak'.
-However the original Greek word really means 'gentle', 'non-assertive', 'quiet-hearted'.
-This is a huge contrast to the world's way of doing things.
+And, to an extent, they are successful; but eventually they all die or are deposed and others come to claim their empires.
+By contrast, this statement by Jesus is a radically different concept and leads to a permanent place and permanent peace for His people.
+The word 'meek' is not often used in common English anymore, and is often confused with 'weak'.
+However, the original Greek word really means 'gentle', 'non-assertive', 'quiet-hearted'; and in Hebrew there are additional meanings - ‘humble’ or even ‘afflicted’.
+This is a huge contrast to the world's route to success.

-Meekness is at the centre of a contented and trusting heart which is satisfied in God.
+Meekness is the quiet confidence of a contented and trusting heart which is satisfied in God – even in the midst of affliction.
+Moses was such a person (Numbers 12:3).
 The meek person has no need to fight or strive to achieve what God is planning to give (2 Timothy 2:24).
-The meek conscience is not struggling to secure the future but trusts that the Lord has everything in His hands and that He will give what is right at the right time.
-The meek person has time to listen, time to wait, time to pray and time to praise; because he or she is totally confident that they will not miss anything of God’s best.
+The meek conscience is not struggling to secure the future, but trusts that the Lord has everything in His hands, and that He will give what is right at the right time.
+The meek person has time to listen, time to wait, time to pray and time to praise, because he or she is totally confident that they will not miss anything of God’s best.

 Our inner nature is easily inflamed to fight for what we want (James 4:1-3).
 It was true for Cain, but God urged him to resist that passion: "If you do what is right, will you not be accepted?
 But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it."
 (Genesis 4:7).
-The same spiritual discipline is essential in the Christian's life as we learn to walk with the Holy Spirit.
+The same spiritual discipline is essential in the Christian's life as we learn to walk in step with the Holy Spirit.
 Then we will start to acquire His characteristic of meekness.
-In Galatians 5:22 meekness is revealed in its component parts of 'love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control'.
-So, stop fighting, start trusting and keep on submitting: accept whatever comes as from the Lord's hand.
-Then see what He will do with your life, and look forward to His reward.
+In Galatians 5:22-23 meekness is revealed in its component parts of “... love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control”.
+So, stop fighting, start trusting and keep on submitting ... accept whatever comes as from the Lord's hand and experience His peace.
+Then see what He will do with your life now, and look forward to His ultimate reward in His kingdom of peace.

 Prayer

 Loving Father.
-Thank You for the promises of goodness which will come to us as we submit to Your authority.
+Thank You for the promises of goodness and peace which will come to us as we submit to Your authority.
 Forgive me for my habit of striving for what I want instead of quietly working alongside You, letting You take the strain.
 Please help me to learn how to trust You today and practise the peace of heart which You want me to enjoy.
+Whatever affliction I need to endure, please keep me trusting You, and looking forward to my place in Your eternal kingdom and everlasting peace.
 In Jesus' Name.
 Amen.

 Bible Book: